Red1812/PermanentEvasion/README.md

 "MaxTotalChanceTokeepPips" : 90

 - If you succeed to keep to your permanent pip you will see "EVASION KEPT"

+- You can set a minimum amout of damage received for stripping a pip after getting hit.
+That should mitigate the missile volley effect:

+"MinDamageForEvasionStrip": 25

 ## Download
 Download is available here: